russelsantos19/100-days-of-code/r1-log.md

 ### R1D10
 Today, I show my work to my mentor and he tells me things I need to change in my project.
 So I revise my code.
 And I tried to make my project a single page application.

+### R1D11
+Today, I converted my project to SFC(Single File Component).
+It gives me a hard time and I encountered a lot of errors.
+I want to use a vue-router to navigate in my components.